patternfly/training-scenarios/react-components/toolbar-filter/step2.md

 }
 </pre>

-The second event handler to add is `onSelect` which will fire when the user interacts with the risk and status filters.
+b) <strong>Add the event handler `onSelect` which will fire when the user interacts with the risk and status filters.</strong>

 <pre class="file" data-target="clipboard">
 onSelect = (type, event, selection) =&gt; {